What is a content creator exactly?

 4. Digital Content Creator

-The type of content you choose depends on your goals.
+The type of online content you choose depends on your goals and specific audience needs.

 How Much Does A Content Creator Make?